Jordan

 The sovereign state is a constitutional monarchy, but the king holds wide executive and legislative powers.
-Jordan is a founding member of the Arab League and the Organisation of Islamic Co-operation.
-The country has a high Human Development Index, ranking 102nd, and is considered an upper middle income economy.
+Jordan is a founding member of the Arab League and the Organisation of Islamic Cooperation.
+Jordan has a high Human Development Index, ranking 100th, and is considered a lower middle income economy.
 The Jordanian economy, one of the smallest economies in the region, is attractive to foreign investors based upon a skilled workforce.
-The country is a major tourist destination, also attracting medical tourism due to its well developed health sector.
+Jordan is a major tourist destination, also attracting medical tourism with its well-developed health sector.
 Nonetheless, a lack of natural resources, large flow of refugees, and regional turmoil have hampered economic growth.